 Early in my career, I was given two separate (and unsolicited) pieces of advice: The first was to learn the job of the person immediately above me if I wanted to progress fast.
-The second was to ‘perfect’ a spectacularly bad cup of tea if asked to make one for my superiors.
+The second was to ‘perfect’ a spectacularly bad cup of tea or coffee if asked to make one for my superiors.

 “Make it extra milky or cold … or add half a teaspoon of salt so it tastes ‘wrong’ but not detectably salty,” I was advised.
 “If they know you can’t make a decent cuppa, they won’t make you do it again.”